decision-making-mike/sql-postgresql-learning/README.md

 The interest in professional service would mean asking, "how do we know we deliver professional service?" and possibly, "how to deliver professional service?".

-The interest in good salary would mean asking "how do we know we are a good place to work?" and possibly, "how to be a good place to work?".
+The interest in good ~~salary~~ job would mean asking "how do we know we are a good place to work?" and possibly, "how to be a good place to work?".

 ## 2024-11-21. `postgresql.conf` problem